ZidPlan/zid/README.md

 ## Database tooling

-To store a ZID in a typical database, there are many ways:
+To store a ZID in a typical database, there are many ways.

-  * Use a string field.
-For example, a ZID128 can be represented as a 32-character string.
+For example, a ZID128 can be stored using any compatible field, such as:

-  * Use a byte array.
-ZID128 can be stored as a 16-byte array.
-  * Use a bitfiled.
-ZID128 can be stored as a 128-bit field.
+  * A 128-bit field
+  * A 32-character string
+  * A 16-byte array
+  * An unsigned integer 128

 Some databases have specialize fields for 128 bit values, such as PostgreSQL and its UUID extensions.
 PostgreSQL states that a UUID field will accept a string that is lowercase and that omits dashes.
 PostgreSQL does not do any validity-checking on the UUID value.
 Thus it is viable to store an ZID in a UUID field.
 Our team has a goal to create a PostgreSQL extension for the ZID data type.